White Rose Care Centre

 Staff, Resident and Family Feedback

 The monitoring officer was advised that the carer felt flexible in their role and that they could just sit and talk to the residents.
+The staff member described the home as “like family and likes the atmosphere”.

-Corrective / Development Actions
+Corrective and Developmental Actions

-Corrective Actions
+Corrective

 Developmental actions